rust-unofficial/too-many-lists/text/first-pop.md

 Now we have two *different* errors.
 First, we're trying to move out of `node` when all we have is a shared reference to it.
-Second, we're trying to mutate `self.head` while we've reborrowed it to get the reference to `node`!
+Second, we're trying to mutate `self.head` while we've already borrowed it to get the reference to `node`!

 This is a tangled mess.